jmbybel/vector-chatbot/readme.md

     * from their quickstart guide, after install just:
     * ollama run llama2

-To stream the text-to-speech rather than save to a file, then read it, ffmpeg is needed.
+To stream the text-to-speech rather than save to a file, then read it, ffmpeg may eventually be needed...

     * https://ffmpeg.org/download.html